New Bedford Meeting House: Members

 New Bedford Meeting's members have included Captain John Howland Jr., who partnered with his brother James, in the firm J. and J. Howland.
-George Howland Jr., who also lived on Sixth Street, was a businessman and the fifth major of New Bedford.
+George Howland Jr., who also lived on Sixth Street, was a businessman and the fifth mayor of New Bedford.
 He was the son of Ann Howland Dunbar, the daughter of John Howland Jr., and Elisha Dunbar, a successful whaling merchant.
-George Howland Sr., married to Susan (Howland) Howland, was one of the very wealthy whaling merchants.
+George Howland Sr., married to Susan, was one of the very wealthy whaling merchants.
 Of his ships, one of them was named the George and Susan, which was launched on their wedding day in 1811.
 Frederick Douglass said of his former employers, George Howland Sr. was "a hard driver, but a good paymaster, and I got on well with him."

 Susan Howland and Rachel Howland were Quaker ministers who were members of New Bedford Meeting in the nineteenth century.

 The Grinnell family, which includes bankers Cornelius Grinnell and his son Joseph Grinnell, were early settlers in New Bedford.

 Hetty Green, known as "The richest woman in America" during the Gilded Age, grew up in New Bedford Meeting.

 Abolitionists Nathan and Polly Johnson, who lived next door to the older New Bedford Friends Meetinghouse, which is kitty cornered across an intersection from the current New Bedford Meetinghouse, hosted Frederick Douglass in 1838.
 Abolition Row Park, containing a statue of Frederick Douglass, is across the street from the New Bedford meetinghouse.